-- o False triggering (showing "" result) is on its own harmless.
+- triggering causing the measurement to start late when the projectile is already at some distance from the muzzle. - It is generally a good practice to keep the TrigGain as high as possible to allow the device to react fast during early shot stages.
+Decrease this value only when the device is frequently false triggered by other shooters in the vicinity. - False triggering (in Standard Response TRG mode) - False triggering (showing "" result) is on its own harmless.
 It only declares that the device was triggered but did not find any projectile in its radiation pattern.
 The measurement itself is very short (about 1 ms) and the readiness for the next measurement takes few hundred milliseconds.
 In extreme case, when the neighboring shooter shoots exactly in the same time window, the intended shot might be missed.
-However, this situation is highly unlikely. - False reading (showing any numerical value) could happen only when neighboring shooter shoots the projectile into a radiation pattern of the device, i.e. withing about +/- 20 degrees angle and within the distance from the device at about max 5-7 meters.
-Anything outside of this range does not practically affect the measurement.

-Positioning of the device - triggering.

-- Positioning of the device is critical for fast triggering of the measurement.
+However, this situation is highly unlikely. - Fast Response TRG mode substantially reduces the recovery time and do not overwrite the previous value with "". - False reading (showing any numerical value) could happen only when neighboring shooter shoots the projectile into a radiation pattern of the device, i.e. withing about +/- 20 degrees angle and within the distance from the device at about max 5-7 meters.
+Anything outside of this range does not practically affect the measurement. - Positioning of the device triggering. - Positioning of the device is critical for fast triggering of the measurement.
 The faster the better.
 Delayed triggering means that the projectile would be far down the range and the reflected signal will be weak. - It is a good practice to find the position of the device that guarantees values SNR about 20dB and higher.
 These values are a good indicator that the device is triggered fast enough to capture the projectile close to the muzzle. - o If the device is mounted on a rifle with metallic forearm (or on the rifle scope mount), the mechanical vibrations from the ignition in the chamber are quickly relayed to the device and it triggers.
 If the triggering relies on pressure wave propagation from the muzzle, usually a position close to muzzle produces the best results.
 Please keep in mind that the acoustic pressure travels about 3 times slower than a typical projectile shot from a rifle.
 It means that acoustic pressure wave travels 1 meter distance in about 3 ms and during that time the projectile is already 3 meters downrange.